 Flour-free and sweetener-free baking can be tricky.
 Without flour, it’s hard for moisture to absorb and it’s easy for baked goods to come out mushy.
 Without sweetener, flavors can be underwhelming, especially since the idea of cookies, muffins, and breads trigger flavor memories and expectations of highly palatable and desirable treats.

 As for sweeteners, mashed bananas are plenty sweet for my taste.
-If I’m baking for others who are accustomed to sweeter foods, I might lightly sweeten these recipes with a teaspoon or two of a minimally processed, low glycemic sweetener such as honey, maple syrup, or agave nectar.
+If I’m baking for others who prefer sweeter foods, I might lightly sweeten these recipes with a teaspoon or two of a minimally processed, low glycemic sweetener such as honey, maple syrup, or agave nectar.
 For the sweetest baked goods made without processed sweeteners, use overly ripe bananas.

 Kitchen Essentials for Sugar & Flour Free Baking

 To make these tasty treats, you’ll need a few basics.
 Here’s what I use on a weekly basis: